pauldmccarthy/fsleyes/userdoc/overlays.rst

    :align: center

+.. _overlays_linking_overlay_properties:

+.. sidebar:: Linking overlay properties

+             The :ref:`overlay list panel <ortho_lightbox_views_overlay_list>`
+             allows you to link some display properties across a group of overlays, via the chainlink button.
+This is useful if, for exmaple, you have two or more 4D NIFTI images, and you want to display the same volume from each of them.

 The *General display settings* section at the top contains settings common to all overlay types.
 The bottom section (*Volume settings* in this example) contain settings which are specific to the type of the currently selected